Connecting SMEs to Business Partners with Enterprise League’s Atanas Georgiev

 It depends on the different functionality.
 For example, we’ve been getting feedback that there are many ways to search; sometimes, users are even overwhelmed by the amount of information that comes through.
 We’re working on simplifying this because users want something fast and easy.

-Initially, we went through a powerful engine that gives you a lot of information.
+Initially, we went through a powerful engine that gives you much information.
 That was probably some of the most valuable feedback that we got.
-Others have found precisely what they’ve been looking for—for example, a software development company for a specific issue.
+Others have found precisely what they’ve been looking for—a software development company for a specific issue.
 We’re talking about something particular in some small country where it needs to be linked with one of their banks with some specific software.
-These sort of things.
+These sorts of things.
 Also, finding new suppliers has been a great function that companies have liked.

 And we’ve had some interesting suggestions on increasing collaboration, which we didn’t initially anticipate, but companies came looking for that.